In dog show world, details obvious and subtle rule the day

 HERE’S HOW THEY PREP FOR THE BIG MOMENTS

 Though she doesn’t wear a uniform, experienced handlers and owners will likely recognize Sweigart from her more than 50 years in the dog world.
 In previous years, she’s judged various terrier, toy and sporting groups.
-At home, she has more than eight dogs, including Labradors, affenpinschers, and a pack of Norfolk terriers that she said are “named after patriots” such as Eisenhower, Sam Adams and Patrick Henry.
+At home, she has 12 dogs, including Labradors, affenpinschers, and a pack of Norfolk terriers that she said are “named after patriots” such as George Washington, Mamie Eisenhower, Sam Adams and Patrick Henry.

 Dress style is typically conservative and sensible, since handlers and judges are bending over dogs in all manners.
 Most female handlers and judges wear formal blouses and skirts cut below the knees.
 But “you don’t want to be too precious about your outfit,” Ingram said, because “if you’re judging something like a Saint Bernard, you’re getting slobber on it.”